 Razor.
 The fan of blades from a gritty street-side tree feels surprisingly strong to the touch.
 Strands of hairy edge remnants are like dried examples from corn husks.
 A group of teenage girls stood around this tree, their car parked inches from it, the kids not bothered by multiple photographs taken from odd directions.

 Palm trunk.
 These grooves cut thousands of eyes in the trunk of an ageless palm tree.
 To the touch, the feeling was like dense firewood that had been dried and aged.
 Each “eye” was its own creation, its own cell in a tight community.

 Plain grass.
-Somewhere near 11th Place, a resident had chosen to maintain a tiny spread of grass, where typically cactus or exotic flowers grew.
+Somewhere near Manhattan Beach’s 11th Place, a resident has chosen to maintain a tiny spread of grass, where neighbors typically grow cactus or exotic flowers.
 The lot was about four by eight feet.
 The grass was free of weeds and was perfectly plain, growing long but not in need of a trim quite yet.
 Underhand, she felt like a Golden Retriever’s coat, thick and orderly, demanding a careful touch and not minding a ten-minute stay.

 Tropical fare.
 Take a look at what one often sees in the tiny gardens many homes offer for open view.
 The fronds of this beauty felt flexible and waxy; when I dragged my index finger along her edges, my fear of being cut like a knife was unfounded.
 The photograph was shot in Watercolor mode to best capture the view in the way she presented on site.

 BELOW: Pretty walk.
 Between streets are walkways, called Places.
 Free of power lines, this photograph was also shot in Watercolor mode.
 The beach is at our back.